• Skip to primary navigation

 How to make Pumpkin Snickerdoodle Muffins

-Combine the snickerdoodle cookie mix (not the cinnamon sugar packet), oatmeal, and pumpkin pie spice.
-Set aside ½ cup of the mixture for the streusel topping.
+In a large mixing bowl, combine the snickerdoodle cookie mix (not the cinnamon sugar mixture), oatmeal, and pumpkin pie spice.

 Make the streusel topping.
 Add the cinnamon sugar packet and melted butter to the reserved cookie mixture.
 Stir until combined.